 The 12-Step Programs and surrendering to a higher power aren’t recovery tactics that work for everyone.
 SMART Recovery is a group that provides a welcome alternative to the traditional approach of other recovery groups.
 This recovery group focuses on teaching members to look within themselves for the tools that they need to overcome their addictions.
 For those looking for a science-based recovery approach, SMART Recovery provides the self-management tools that members need to overcome addictions of all kinds.
 SMART Recovery is ideal for those suffering from drug, alcohol, sex or gambling addictions.

 6001 Montrose Rd.

 Rockville, MD 20852

 Al-Anon and Nar-Anon Meetings

-When you have a family member who’s suffering from a drug or alcohol addiction or completing treatment at a Rockville drug rehab center or a Rockville alcohol rehab center, it can be hard to find the community that you need to share the experiences that you’re going through.
+When you have a family member who’s suffering from a drug or alcohol addiction or completing treatment at a drug rehab center or an alcohol rehab center, it can be hard to find the community that you need to share the experiences that you’re going through.
 Al-Anon and Nar-Anon are sister groups to Alcoholics Anonymous and Narcotics Anonymous, and are intended for family members of those who are going through AA and NA programs of their own.
 The programs both follow a similar 12-Step curriculum tailored to what family members need to process the emotions that they’re working through.
 Nar-Anon and Al-Anon cater to the specific needs of parents, siblings, spouses and children of those working through addictions of their own.